NullChecksum/LookDown/README.md

 This repository contains a **curated list of .onion URLs** (Tor hidden services) strictly for **educational, academic, and cybersecurity research purposes**.
 #### It represents roughly **20% of a broader compilation effort**, selected and reviewed during a **multi-week investigation** into the structure and visibility of accessible hidden services on the Tor network.

+If you are here maybe i showed you this repo and i can share more with you :)

 ⚠️ **DISCLAIMER**
 I take **no responsibility** for the content hosted on the external .onion domains listed.
 These links are **publicly available** and were gathered from multiple open sources (e.g. dark web search engines, public directories).
 ###I do not control, endorse, or encourage the use of any site linked herein.